 - Medical: I used to keep one medical folder for each family member, but recently I went through each one and reduced a lot of clutter.
 Now I just have one folder for the entire family.
 The point is to have a record of the medical history of each person, and you don’t need every single piece of paper to do that.
 These are kept from birth on.

 And that is it.
 That’s all I do.
 It’s worked for twenty-some years, and it’s all encased behind one cabinet door.
-I’d be curious to know if anyone has a simpler method for how to organize your life paperwork; let me know in the comments if you do!
+There is no need to use a more complicated method for how to organize your life paperwork!
+Try it!